Site Logo Site Logo

 A sentinel lymph node biopsy is a procedure to examine the lymph node closest to the tumor because this is where the cancer cells have most likely spread.
 First, the surgeon will want to identify the “sentinel lymph node,” the lymph node (or nodes) closest to the tumor.
 To be able to identify the sentinel lymph node, the surgeon will inject dye or radioactive substances into the tissue near the tumor.
 The lymph nodes that are the most susceptible to the cancer’s spread will be marked by the dye or radioactive substance.
 During surgery, the nearest lymph nodes will be removed and checked for the presence of cancer cells.

-A biopsy is nearly always taken from the sentinel node, and the breast surgeon typically removes the sentinel node as well for dissection.
+A biopsy is nearly always taken of the sentinel node, and the breast surgeon typically removes the sentinel node as well for dissection.

 What Is An Axillary Node Dissection?